Rodentman87/react-svg-dedupe/README.md

 </DedupedSVG>
 ```

-All instances of the svg will instead be replaced with a reference to the single SVG being rendered.
+All instances of DedupedSVG with the same `id` will instead be replaced with a reference to the single SVG being rendered.